ghik/opinionated-scala/Basic-functional-constructs.md

 In other words, you should design your API so that someone who reads code that uses it sees clearly that some arguments are passed as by-name.

 If you have doubts whether it's safe to use by-name arguments, you can always fall back to no-argument functions.
+The difference between them only exists in compile time - in runtime by-name arguments are represented as `Function0` objects.